manar13297/Keiken/piscine/week3/d02/1/README.md

 # How to Install Kubernetes Cluster from Scratch?

 > This lab is conducted within an Ubuntu virtual machine environment.
-## Step 1: create your virtual machine and set it up within VirtualBox or any other virtualization software.
+## Step 1: create your virtual machine and set it up within VirtualBox or any other hypervisor.
-## Step 2: access your VM via SSH or utilize the interface provided by your virtualization software to launch the VM.
+## Step 2: access your VM via SSH or utilize the interface provided by your hypervisor to launch the VM.

 ## Step 3: install docker